 Metadata Setting Defa ult Description/Values Metadata Sc ource Na ime Name n/a Enter a unique name for the source.
 HD-SDI Input BNC- 1 (From the List View) Select the Input port for the metadata source.
 BNC-1 BNC-2 BNC-3 BNC-4 Decimation Settings Decimation None (Optional) For KLV over SDI metadata input, the ingested KLV messages can be frame-decimated to reduce the bandwidth used by the metadata service.
 Select either the decimation factor or a reference encoder to match its video frame rate.
-None By Factor: 1/21/60 Note 1/2 means divide the amount by half, etc. With Encoder: Select a video encoder from the drop-down list and the metadata AU rate will match the video encoder frame rate.
+None By Factor: 1/21/60 n Note 1/2 means divide the amount by half, etc. With Encoder: Select a video encoder from the drop-down list and the metadata AU rate will match the video encoder frame rate.
 UAS KLV Ta g Filteri ng (See UAS KLV Tag Filtering) UAS KLV Tag Filtering off Specifies a list of tag numbers/labels from the UAS Datalink Local Set that are allowed to be streamed.
 Tags not included in this list will be discarded.
-Select either: None Minimum Set: the set of metadata objects as define in MISB 0902.
+Select either: • None Minimum Set: the set of metadata objects as define in MISB 0902.
 All: the set of metadata objects as define in MISB 0601.
 UAS KLV Security Tag Filtering off Specifies a list of tag numbers/labels from the Security Local Data set inside the UAS that are allowed to be streamed.
 Tags not included will be discarded.
 Select either: None Minimum Set: the set of metadata objects as define in MISB 0902.
 All: the set of metadata objects as define in MISB 0102.
-Yes the set of metadata objects as define in MISB 0102.
-Yes the set of metadata objects as define in MISB 0102.
-KLV Insertio n (See M Aission ID/Security Data Set Insertion) Mission ID Insertion n/a Enter a string of up to 127 characters.
+Tip #48 must be included under UAS KLV Tag Filtering.
+KLV Insertio n (See N Aission ID/Security Data Set Insertion) Mission ID Insertion n/a Enter a string of up to 127 characters.